Who is Leonie Elliott? Meet the star playing Call the Midwife's new nurse Lucille Anderson

 - What’s going to happen in Call the Midwife series seven?

 Before she arrived in Poplar and put on her nurse’s uniform, actress Leonie Elliott was best known for her role in Black Mirror episode Hated in the Nation, where she played Fiona.
-She has also recently been in Casualty, Boogie Man and Damned, and in 2015 she featured in Lenny Henry’s BBC comedy drama Danny and the Human Zoo.
+She has also recently been in Casualty, Boogie Man and Damned, and in 2015 she played Cherry Patterson in the Lenny Henry comedy drama Danny and the Human Zoo.

-She also appeared in BBC3 drama short Scotch Bonnet – check out her performance below.

-The 29-year-old featured in the BBC’s 2017 ‘New Talent Hotlist’, but she’s had an extensive career already, first appearing as a young kid on TV in Undercover Heart in 1998 and the 2003 movie Wondrous Oblivion.
-Her Mum first enrolled in a part time drama school when she was just six, and as a child actress she went on to appear on stage in the musicals The Lion King and Annie – so who knows, maybe Nurse Lucille Anderson will reveal her talent for singing and dancing…
+The 29-year-old started acting when she was young, appearing on TV in Undercover Heart in 1998 and then in the 2003 movie Wondrous Oblivion.
+As a kid she appeared on stage in the musicals The Lion King and Annie.

+Call the Midwife creator Heidi Thomas immediately knew Leonie was perfect for the part when she saw her audition tape – and has no regrets.

+“Leonie very quickly – as Lucille – finds her place at the heart of Nonnatus House and that community,” Thomas said at a screening in London.
+“It means a great deal to us that she shares heritage with Lucille and I think that really brings something very special to the screen.”

 That's a wrap for me Poplar 1963, what an amazing journey! #SoGrateful @CallTheMidwife1 pic.twitter.com/jTebfE0MMC